Providing Quality Care

 Superior provides behavioral health services to members who need treatment for mental or emotional disorders and substance use disorders.
 Superior's fully integrated approach to managing behavioral and physical health services provides several benefits for our members and providers.
 Learn more about how Superior has focused on streamlining behavioral health processes and improving the provider's experience on Superior's Behavioral Health webpage.

 The Medicaid formulary includes a Preferred Drug List (PDL), which is based on the plan benefits and updated on a regular basis.
 The current PDL, which includes information regarding covered drugs, restrictions, prior authorization requirements, limitations, etc., is located on Superior's Pharmacy webpage.
 Providers can find a link to the Ambetter Formulary on Ambetters' Pharmacy Resources webpage.

-The care management team helps members:
+The Service Coordination team helps members:

 - Achieve optimum health, functional capability and quality of life through improved management of their disease or condition.

 - Determine and access available benefits and resources.